sharp03/Machine_Learning/README.md

 # Machine_Learning

-This repository is intended for the machine learning related algorithms notes, scripts etc
+This repositery is intended for Machine Learning related learning projects